dolphindb/Tutorials_EN/streaming_tutorial.md

 There are 3 possibilities regarding the locations of the publisher and the subscriber:

-1. Publisher and subscriber are on the same local data node：use empty string ("") for 'server' or leave it unspecified.
+1. Publisher and subscriber are on the same local data node: use empty string ("") for 'server' or leave it unspecified.
 ```
 subscribeTable(, "pubTable", "actionName", 0, subTable, true)
 ```